• Outlet

 TRAINING AND RAISING AWARENESS

 We believe that education is key to the prevention of modern slavery in our supply chain.
-To ensure everyone has a good understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to our employees in the form of an internal online training module.
-Our commitment to addressing any instances or risks of modern slavery is communicated to all suppliers and other business partners when entering into new or renewed contracts with them.
-Training has been prioritised in the areas of our business operations where the risk of modern slavery practices has been assessed to be the greatest.
+To ensure everyone has a good understanding of the risks of modern slavery in our business, we provide training to raise awareness of the risks of modern slavery.

 Our training initiatives include:

-• Providing bespoke face to face training for the Leadership Team (over 60 people) of The Sofa Delivery Company (which is deemed to be higher risk, with freelance logistics and warehouse staff) tailored around modern slavery in the logistics industry.
-Follow up collateral was distributed to all CDCs.
+• Bespoke face to face training for the The Sofa Delivery Company leadership team tailored around modern slavery in the logistics industry.

 THIS YEAR WE:

-• Reviewed and updated the Group Code of Conduct and the Supplier Code of Practice to ensure compliance with international legislation and best practice standards;
+• Reviewed the Group Code of Conduct and the Supplier Code of Practice to ensure compliance with international legislation and best practice standards;

-• Continued to address the opportunities that were identified by Ardea’s analysis of our policies and procedures.
-Including the development of our face to face training to identify individuals working in our logistic operations who could be victims of forced labour;
+• Rolled out further face to face training to senior individuals working in our logistic operations to help them in identifying individuals who could be victims of forced labour;

-• Refreshed our online mandatory training for all employees on our Group Code of Conduct, raising awareness of modern slavery and encouraging all employees to report any concerns;
+• Refreshed our online training on our Group Code of Conduct, raising awareness of modern slavery;

-• Continued to roll out our new onboarding supplier process ensuring all suppliers complete a Supplier Code of Practice audit and have SMETA/Sedex audits in place or booked before the DFS Group agrees to proceed with orders;
+• Continued to roll out our new onboarding supplier process ensuring all suppliers complete a Supplier Code of Practice audit and have SMETA/SEDEX audits in place before we place orders with new suppliers.

-• Continued to monitor developments in best practice in the tackling of modern slavery.
+• Continued to monitor developments of best practice in the tackling of modern slavery.

 LOOKING FORWARD: